Monitoring and Logging

 New and existing GraphQL subscriptions that are registered

-When enabled, the following information is logged:
+When field-level logging is configured, the following information is logged:

 -

-Generated Request Mapping with source and arguments for each field
+Generated request mapping with source and arguments for each field

 -

-The transformed Response Mapping for each field, which includes the data as a result of resolving that field
+The transformed response mapping for each field, which includes the data as a result of resolving that field

 -